antoninhenry/AntoninPortfolio/content/projects/DJVR/index.md

 ## Be a virtual DJ

 As a DJ, you'll have to liven things up and make the better sound possible through your virtual mixing desk.
-Mute the tracks you want, create a build-up, test the mixer effects such as distortion, reverb, filters and others, change the bpm... all that in a neon nightclub with synchronized visual effects.
+Mute the tracks you want, create a build-up, test the mixer effects such as distortion, reverb, filters and others, change the bpm... all of this in a neon nightclub with synchronized visual effects.

 ## Context